-In addition to the above treatments, you might hear about implantable medical devices being used to treat certain heart attacks.
+In addition to the above treatments, you might hear about implantable medical devices being used to treat certain conditions that increase risk of heart attacks.

 Types of medications

 Heart attack treatment involves a variety of drugs.
-The list below provides a quick overview of the common types.
+The following list provides an overview of the common types.
 You can also learn about cardiac medications in more detail.

-Your doctor will recommend the best combination of heart attack medications for your situation.
+Your health care team will recommend the best combination of medications for your situation.

 - Antiplatelet agent: Keeps blood clots from forming by preventing blood platelets from sticking together.

-- Angiotensin-converting enzyme (ACE) inhibitor: Expands blood vessels and decreases resistance by lowering levels of angiotensin II.
+- Angiotensin-converting enzyme (ACE) inhibitor: Relaxes blood vessels and allows them to expand while decreasing resistance by lowering levels of angiotensin II.
 Allows blood to flow more easily and makes the heart’s work easier or more efficient.

-- Angiotensin II receptor blocker: Rather than lowering levels of angiotensin II (as ACE inhibitors do) angiotensin II receptor blockers prevent this chemical from having any effects on the heart and blood vessels.
+- Angiotensin II receptor blocker: These medicines inhibit angiotensin II from having effects on the heart and blood vessels.
 This keeps blood pressure from rising.

 - Angiotensin receptor neprilysin inhibitor: Neprilysin is an enzyme that breaks down natural substances in the body that open narrowed arteries.
 By inhibiting neprilysin, those natural substances can have their normal effect.
 That improves artery opening and blood flow, reduces sodium (salt) retention and decreases strain on the heart.

-- Combined alpha and beta blocker: Combined alpha and beta blockers are used as an IV drip for those patients experiencing a hypertensive crisis.
-They may be prescribed for outpatient high blood pressure use if the patient is at risk for heart failure.
+- Combined alpha and beta blocker: Combined alpha and beta blockers may be used as an IV drip for people in hypertensive crisis.
+They may be prescribed for outpatient high blood pressure use if the person is at risk for heart failure.

 - Calcium channel blocker: Interrupts the movement of calcium into the cells of the heart and blood vessels.
 May decrease the heart’s pumping strength and relax the blood vessels.

 - Cholesterol-lowering medications: Various medications can lower blood cholesterol levels, but statins are the best first course of action.
-When statins prove ineffective, or if a patient experiences serious side effects from statin therapy, other drugs may be recommended.
+When statins don’t work, or if a person has serious side effects from statin therapy, other drugs may be recommended.